zhuangxm/clj-rpc/README.md

 # clj-rpc

-Version 0.2.2 Release.
+version 0.2.3 Release.

-Add helper.clj to support intergrate test.

-A simple clojure rpc using clojure protocol
+A simple clojure rpc using clojure and json protocol

 all the arguments of the function and the result must statify the
 rule: